MicrosoftDocs/CordovaDocs/cordovadocs/security/fix-security-issues.md

+---
-<properties pageTitle=" Quickly remediate security issues using CodePush and Intune"
+title: " Quickly remediate security issues using CodePush and Intune"
-  description="Quickly fix and remediate security policy and compliance violations using CodePush and Intune MDM." services="" documentationCenter="" authors="clantz" />
+description: "Quickly fix and remediate security policy and compliance violations using CodePush and Intune MDM."
+author: "clantz"
+---

 # Quickly remediate security issues using CodePush and Intune
 Security is a very broad topic that covers a number of different aspects of an app's lifecycle.
 Securing an app often represents a number of tradeoffs and key decisions and even the most carefully crafted app can have unexpected security gaps.
 When you do identify a threat or security issue in an app that has been released, fixing it quickly can be critical particularly if you need to adhere to strict compliance rules in a regulated industry.

 ##CodePush
 One of the more frustrating aspects of mobile apps particularly for those that come from a web based background is that there are delays associated with getting app updates in the hands of customers.
 These can be driven by either app store submission delays which can be up to 10 days for iOS or simply the fact that not every user actually updates their apps when prompted.